Not everyone has unlimited funds for a marketing budget.

 Customer referral programs are beneficial for the same reasons as user-generated content.
 If someone gets referred to a business by a friend or family member, they’re more likely to trust that brand.

-Rather than spending extra money on trying to acquire new customers, let your current customers do it for you.
+Let your current customers do it for you rather than spending extra money on acquiring new customers.
 But give them an incentive to do so.

 While it would be great if your customers did this for free, it just doesn’t happen that way.
 More than half of businesses rely on referrals to get new customers.